fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 But those definitions have not made our code less about doing.
 That is because `sessionStarts` and `sessionEnds` are imperfectly defined.
 We have defined them as numbers but they are numbers that vary over time.
-`sessionStarts` is incremented each time a `connection` event occurs.
+`sessionStarts` is incremented each time a connection event occurs.
-`sessionEnds` is incremented each time a `close` event occurs.
+`sessionEnds` is incremented each time a close event occurs.
 All of the doing in our program is an attempt to confront time-varying value.
 And all of the timer's behavior flows from that variance.
 `sessionStarts` and `sessionEnds` should not be defined simply as "number".
 They must be defined as "number that varies over time".

-Functional reactive programming (FRP) is an approach to working with time-based values.
+Functional reactive programming (FRP) is an approach to working with time-dependent values.
 FRP was first formulated by Conal Elliot and Paul Hudak in a paper that proposed two abstractions: Behavior and Event.
-Behavior and Event both model time-based values.
+Behavior and Event both model time-dependent values.
 The difference between a Behavior and an Event is a distinction of _when_ the value exists.